dynes900alog/algorithms/lintcode/ladder/basic/chap5/required/Subsets.md

 key point: use "n bits" to represent all combinations([0, 2^n]).
 "1" means the index of nums should be selected, "0" not selected

 3. BFS
+key point: how to determine the neighbors in nums for a existing subset?
+#1. sort nums
+#2.
+The last element in subset less than nums[i])

 ## Solution
 1.1 DFS